 Type of business partnership

 The former is most common when it comes to an event or a set term sponsorship.
-It doesn’t have to be cold hard cash as such, gifting equipment or services can secure your business as a sponsor.
+It doesn’t have to require cold hard cash as such, gifting equipment or services can secure your business as a sponsor.
 But not everyone can take advantage of this type of business partnership.

 Play to your strengths

 How many times has someone told you to stick with what you’re good at?
 The same applies when you’re exploring business partnerships.
 Look at how you can benefit a commercial partnership doing what you do best.
 For us, providing consultancy and access to our team of experts adds huge value to us as a partner.
 It also allows us to network and shares our expertise with businesses within our target audience.
 Everyone’s a winner.

 So what do you have to give?
 Consider the time required and set expectations at the beginning to ensure that neither you nor your new ‘partner’ is left feeling hard done by.

 Who to target for a business partnership?

 Before looking at the organisations to approach for a business partnership, you need to think about your end game.
 What is your goal?